Counterfactual quantum measurements: Counterfactuals with continuous monitoring

-\sechead{Counterfactuals with continuous monitoring} Here we show the power of our formalism by applying it in a scenario with two parties continuously monitoring a quantum system.
 A resonantly driven two-level atom radiates, say via a leaky cavity, into two independent electromagnetic baths, which separately undergo continuous-in-time measurements by two observers, Alice and Bob, as in Fig.~\ref{fig:SpaceTimediagram}.
 In the interaction frame, the atom's unconditioned state obeys the Lindblad master equation

 where $\mathcal{J}[\hat{c}]\bullet\equiv\hat{c}\bullet\hat{c}^\dagger$, and $2\hat{H}_{\text{eff}}=\Omega\hat{\sigma}_x-i\gamma\hat{\sigma}_+\hat{\sigma}_-$~\cite{wiseman2009quantum}.
 Here $\Omega$ is the Rabi frequency and $\gamma$ the total radiative damping rate (from both ends of the cavity).